Frobeniusnorm/adt-interpreter/README.md

 # adt-interpreter
 ## Features
 Abstract Datatype (ADT) Parser, Type Checker and Interpreter.
 For language specification see below.
-Does NOT (yet) support operator overloading, though planned.
 Does NOT (yet) support generic types.
 Does support definition of multiple axioms per file and interpretation of equations on top-level-scope.
 Those are allowed to access all operations of all Axioms